la2050/archive/_organizations/union-rescue-mission.md

   year_submitted:
     - '2016'
     - '2015'
-  org_summary:
-    - >-
-      Union Rescue Mission provides a pathway to life transformation, jobs and housing for men, women, children, and families experiencing homelessness on the streets of Los Angeles.
-    - >-
-      Union Rescue Mission provides a pathway to life transformation, jobs and housing for men, women and families experiencing homelessness on the streets of Los Angeles.
 title: Union Rescue Mission
-uri: /organizations/union-rescue-mission/
 extrapolated_project_ids:
   - '6102268'
   - '5102331'
 project_titles_from_extrapolated_project_ids:
   - A Way Home for Women & Children
   - Building a Better LA - Helping to End Skid Row through Jobs
-project_titles:
-  - A Way Home for Women & Children
-  - Building a Better LA - Helping to End Skid Row through Jobs
-project_titles_from_project_ids:
-  - A Way Home for Women & Children
 original_project_titles:
   - A Way Home for Women & Children
   - Building a Better LA - Helping to End Skid Row through Jobs
 original_project_ids:
   - '5102331'
   - '6102268'
-project_titles_flagged: 1

 ---